tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 ### GraphQL client and server

 Your GraphQL API server is running at `http://localhost:3003/api/graphql`.
+Your GraphQL Explorer is running at `http://localhost:3003/api/graphiql`.
-[Try the GraphQL playground](https://nextjs-pwa-graphql-sql-boilerplate.tomsoderlund.now.sh/api/graphql) on the demo server.
+[Try the GraphQL Explorer](https://nextjs-pwa-graphql-sql-boilerplate.tomsoderlund.now.sh/api/graphiql) on the demo server.

-## Deploying

-You can either deploy as a [serverless deployment](https://zeit.co/docs/v2/serverless-functions/introduction/), or as a traditional Express server.

-Depending on which deployment you make, some files are unnecessary*.

 ## Modifying the app to your needs